 Here’s how to stop your dog from barking at anything that passes by your front gate – otherwise known as ‘gatecrashers’, har, har.

 Be at home and ready to train.
-Arm yourself with some drool-worthy doggy treats like Jerhigh Chicken Bites.
+Arm yourself with some drool-worthy doggy treats.
 He’ll roolly dig ’em.